Bird Song Trust

 Since the trust does not currently have a public application process, consider these approaches:

-- Medical Research Foundation partnership: The trust has demonstrated willingness to fund through established intermediary organizations like the Medical Research Foundation.
-Organizations working on eating disorder research may benefit from applying through such partnerships
+- Medical Research Foundation partnership: The trust has demonstrated willingness to fund through established intermediary organisations like the Medical Research Foundation.
+Organisations working on eating disorder research may benefit from applying through such partnerships

 - Beat partnership: The trust has supported Beat (UK eating disorders charity) campaigns and research initiatives.
-Organizations in the eating disorders sector may wish to explore collaborative opportunities with Beat
+Organisations in the eating disorders sector may wish to explore collaborative opportunities with Beat

-- Faith connections: Given the Christian faith motivation of the founders and their preference for many funded projects to have Christian organizational connections, organizations with faith-based backgrounds working on homelessness and family support may wish to ensure they're on the trust's radar once applications open
+- Faith connections: Given the Christian faith motivation of the founders and their preference for many funded projects to have Christian organisational connections, organisations with faith-based backgrounds working on homelessness and family support may wish to ensure they're on the trust's radar once applications open

 Decision Timeline